NCKU-NASA/nasa-judge/README.md

 # NASA judge

 This is an Online Judge for system and network administration.
-At the same time, the types of judging are not limited to system and network management.
+At the same time, the types of judging are not limited to system and network administration.
 Instead, profiles can be used to evaluate a variety of information subjects.
 Assignments, such as programming, compilation systems, computer organization, multi-parallel programming, etc.

 ## Run